leewujung/beampattern_processing/README.md

-## Overview ##
+## Overview
 This set of Matlab code is written for processing and reconstructing beampatterns emitted by animals.
-The code include a processing component and a GUI that allow users to go through each of the calls for visual inspection and excluding/including specific channels if necessary.
+The code includes a processing component and a GUI that allow users to go through each of the calls for visual inspection and excluding/including specific channels if necessary.

-## Data Processing ##
+## Data Processing

-### Batch processing starting file ###
+### Batch processing starting file
 The entry point of the code is `batch_bp_proc_example.m` in which an example is given to set up the various parameters and filenames for feeding into the main processing function `bp_proc`.
 Paths to the folders in which the audio data, animal location, mic calibration, and mic receiving beampattern files are specified in the section below.
 The path set up for various types of data rare
 ```matlab